NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/system_dynamic_data.md

 filt = LCLFilter(lf = 0.08, rf = 0.003, cf = 0.074, lg = 0.2, rg = 0.01)
 ```

-The last function creates a LCL filter.
-You can see that it creates the structure and defines the states of the filter model, denoted as `[:ir_cnv, :ii_cnv, :vr_filter, :vi_filter, :ir_filter, :ii_filter]`.

-### Dynamic Generator definition

 Similarly we will construct a dynamic generator as follows:

 ```@example generated_inverter_dynamic_data